Find an Orthodontist near you

 If you’re concerned about your teeth shifting and want to minimise their movement, it’s best to see an orthodontist for a professional assessment.

 Most patients experience teeth shifting in their upper and lower front teeth during their late teens or as young adults.
-Some of these patients had very well aligned teeth before, and it’s easy to blame the wisdom teeth for these changes, as this is the time that they tend to erupt.
+Some of these people had very well aligned teeth before, and it’s easy to blame the wisdom teeth for these changes, as this is the time that they tend to start growing into the mouth.
 But there are plenty of other factors that can affect the position of teeth.

 Your teeth are housed in living and changing bone, rather than set in concrete, so to speak.
 This means that teeth positions can be affected by any or a combination of:

-• late lower jaw growth which can lead to inward tipping of the lower front teeth
+• late jaw growth which can lead to inward tipping of the front teeth

 • changes in the elasticity of the cheeks and lips and/or pressure from the tongue